Gagniuc/GHDNA-hash-function/README.md

 # GHDNA hash function

-A cryptographic hash function is a one-way function which provides a unique signature for any variable length sequence.
+A cryptographic hash function is a one-way function which provides a unique signature for any variable length sequence from a given finite set.
+Note that "one-way" means that an input alwais leads to the same output, but not vice versa.
 Thus, any input leads to a unique output signature of a constant length.
-GHDNA is an experimental hash function that takes a DNA sequence as an argument and provides a unique signature in the output.
-The signature provided by the function is a constant length sequence.
-This project contains a series of independent applications that use the GHDNA hashing function.
-Some of them are used for testing, and others are used as demo applications.
+GHDNA is an experimental hash function that takes a DNA sequence as an input and provides a unique signature in the output.
+The signature provided by the function is a constant length sequence of digits, such as:

 | Input  | output |
 | ------------- | ------------- |